JoeBillingsley/JoeTheAverage.github.io/_drafts/Clothing.md

 - The suit for anything thats doesn't require the most formal outfit I own

 - Dark navy suit
     Jacket
     - As above
+    - Either a plain weave or a simple textured weave that appears solid across a room
+        - e.g. birdseye, houndstooth, pin and pull (?)

     Shirt:
     - White twill shirt
+        - Nice to introduce a little pattern in
+        - Most job interviews will be for more casual places so need to dress up but not customer facing
     - The white poplin would also be fine
     - Probably spread collar